Skip to main content

 Who This Guide Is For

-This page is for users who want Paperclip experiments to run from a central VPS environment with observable agents, adapters, heartbeats, tasks, and logs.
+This page is for users who want Paperclip experiments or team workflows to run from a central VPS environment with observable agents, adapters, heartbeats, tasks, and logs.

 Teams experimenting with multi-agent control planes